-Habitat availability for BTGR has remained the same across most of its range according to both the current and historic models, and the current model is highly transferable.
-BTGR remained restricted to the coasts of the Gulf of Mexico and Atlantic Ocean, but habitat suitability increased within the interior of Florida and on the northern edge of the species range, increasing the total suitable area from 180,406 km2 to 199,912 km2 in the historic model, and from 111,218 km2 to 163,243 km2 in the current model (Fig 3A; see Fig S2 for suitability values).
+Habitat availability for the boat-tailed grackle has remained the same across most of its range according to both the current and historic models, and the current model is highly transferable.
+The boat-tailed grackle remained restricted to the coasts of the Gulf of Mexico and Atlantic Ocean, but habitat suitability increased within the interior of Florida and on the northern edge of the species range, increasing the total suitable area from 180,406 km^2 to 199,912 km^2 in the historic model, and from 111,218 km2 to 163,243 km^2 in the current model (Fig 3A; see Fig S2 for suitability values).
 The models disagreed on the northern extent of suitable habitat, with the historic model reaching the southern tip of Delaware, while the current model predicted that suitable habitat reached farther north to Long Island.
 The current model recreated existing species range definitions, including a known break in the species range on the western edge of the Florida panhandle (Post et al., 1996).
 The current model was also highly transferable, with little difference between the prediction accuracy using the current or historic datasets ($\Delta$Kappa = 0, $\Delta$AUC = -0.026, Fig 3B), while the historic model had lower transferability ($\Delta$Kappa = -0.226, $\Delta$AUC = -0.049).
 The accuracy of the current model indicates that environmental change is sufficient to predict changes in habitat suitability, and the low transferability of the historic model could be due to greater geographic bias caused by the smaller sample size (Fig S1).
-Our models show that the BTGR range has remained largely stable except for an expansion along the northeastern coast of the US and that habitat availability was likely the major driver of range dynamics in BTGR.
+Our models agree with observations that the boat-tailed grackle range has remained largely stable except for an expansion along the northeastern coast of the US and suggest that habitat availability could play a role in the range dynamics of the boat-tailed grackle.